People

 Maggie Pakula

-Maggie Pakula serves as Senior Vice President of Strategy at Invenergy, a leading privately-held developer, owner and operator of sustainable energy solutions.
+Maggie Pakula serves as Executive Vice President of Strategy at Invenergy, a leading privately-held developer, owner and operator of sustainable energy solutions.
 During her tenure with Invenergy, she established the company’s Performance Analytics Program and helped develop the commercial and market analytics group.
 Before leading Strategy at Invenergy, she acted as Director of Regulatory Affairs supporting the company’s activities in the northeast ISO/RTOs and engaging in market policy work.
 In her current role, she heads the company’s Strategic Roadmap and Initiative efforts, where she is charged with examining new market opportunities for Invenergy to leverage its expertise and to continue its efforts to build a sustainable world.
 Maggie also currently serves on the Board of Evergreen Climate Innovations.

 Maggie holds a B.S. in Civil and Environmental Engineering from Northwestern University and a M.S. in Civil and Environmental Engineering from Stanford University.
 While at Stanford she was a Stanford Graduate Research Fellow and National Science Foundation Fellow.